Does ovarian cancer grow more slowly in a 90 year old?

 You might find that you develop some fluid in your abdomen.
 This can also make you feel bloated and full.
 As the fluid collects, it causes a swollen abdomen and this is what some women notice first.
 This fluid is called ascites (pronounced as-sight-eez).
 It can be drained off at intervals.
 Do tell your doctor if you notice that your abdomen is becoming swollen so that they can give appropriate treatment.
 Just having the fluid drained off can make you more comfortable.

 Sometimes cancer can press on the lymph vessels in the pelvis.
 Lymph vessels are part of the lymphatic system.
 They are tubes that carry the clear fluid, lymph, through the body.
 So pressure on these vessels can block the flow of lymph and this might cause some swelling in your legs.
 Again, do tell your doctor or nurse if you notice this.

 It is very difficult to predict exactly how things may develop for you.
 We are sorry that we can't be more specific.
 You may have a specialist gynaecology cancer nurse who can help to answer your questions.
 Or your doctor may refer you to a nurse who specialises in helping to control the symptoms of disease.
-They are called symptom control nurses, palliative care nurses, or sometimes Macmillan nurses because these posts were originally funded by the charity Macmillan Cancer Care.
+They are called symptom control nurses or palliative care nurses.
 They can help you with managing symptoms, coping with daily living and also with financial help.
 There are grants and Government benefits that you may qualify for.
 You may also want to talk to your specialist or GP about your concerns.

 Question about cancer?
 Contact our information nurse team